kaidez/kaidez.com/_posts/2012-03-27-javascript-closures-tutorial.md

 title: 'TUTORIAL: What NYC Subways Can Teach Us About JavaScript Closures'
 author: Kai Gittens
 layout: post
-excerpt: JavaScript closures tutorial using the New York City subway to explain how they work.
+meta-excerpt: JavaScript closures tutorial using the New York City subway to explain how they work.
 With demo, code samples and short reading list.
 permalink: /javascript-closures-tutorial/
 categories: tutorials
 cat-name: "Tutorials"